aptech/docs/docs/CR-ldlsol.rst

 Matrix factorization is the most computationally intense part of solving a system of linear equations.
-The factorization can be saved and reused multiple times to prevent the need to repeat the matrix factorization step. ldlsol uses the LAPACK function dsytrs to solve the system of linear equations.
+The factorization can be saved and reused multiple times to prevent the need to repeat the matrix factorization step. :func:`ldlsol` uses the LAPACK function *dsytrs* to solve the system of linear equations.